RomeHein/ESPecial/README.md

 ### Installing

+First copy this repo to your local directory.
+Use the `download as zip` or `git clone` method.
-This code also has 4 dependencies which need to be added to your libraries:
+Then 4 dependencies need to be added to your Arduino libraries:
 - ArduinoJSON v6 (install via library manager) Handle json in a very effective way.
 - PubSubClient: (install via library manager)  MQTT handling.
 It's a very robust pubsub client, perfect for iot projects.
 - WifiManager: https://github.com/tzapu/WiFiManager/tree/development
 This library will allow you to easily set your board to your wifi.
 You'll need to get the development branch to have esp32 support.
 - UniversalTelegramBot: https://github.com/RomeHein/Universal-Arduino-Telegram-Bot/tree/editMessage.
 Telegram api for arduino.
 This is a fork from the main repo.
 I've made a pull request but it's not yet accepted.
 So you'll need that fork to make this program works correctly.

+Once all library installed, just upload the scetch to your board, and that should be it.

 ## Usage